Robert F. Kennedy Jr.: Nomination and confirmation

+Kennedy testifies at his first Senate confirmation hearing on January 29, 2025, before the Senate Finance Committee.

 Days before the 2024 United States presidential election, Donald Trump said that Kennedy would have "a big role in health care".
 According to The Washington Post, Kennedy's position was not originally meant to be one requiring Senate confirmation.
 On November 14, after winning the election, Trump announced his intention to nominate Kennedy for secretary of health and human services (HHS).
 During the week of December 16, 2024, Kennedy began meeting with senators in advance of his confirmation hearings.
 In January 2025, the Senate Committee on Finance and the Senate Health, Education, Labor, and Pensions Committee (HELP) held hearings on Kennedy's nomination.
 Senator Bernie Sanders, the committee's ranking member, was critical of Kennedy during the hearing.

-In December 2024, more than 75 Nobel Laureates urged the U.S. Senate to oppose Kennedy's nomination, saying he would "put the public's health in jeopardy".
+In December 2024, more than 75 Nobel Laureates urged the US Senate to oppose Kennedy's nomination, saying he would "put the public's health in jeopardy".
 As of January 9, 2025, over 17,000 doctors who are members of Committee to Protect Health Care had signed an open letter urging the Senate to oppose Kennedy's nomination, arguing that Kennedy had spent decades undermining public confidence in vaccines and spreading false claims and conspiracy theories, that he was a danger to national healthcare, and that he was unqualified to lead the Department of Health and Human Services.
 As of January 24, 2025, more than 80 organizations had voiced opposition to Kennedy's nomination.
+During his January 29, 2025, Senate confirmation hearing, Kennedy said all his children were vaccinated.